 "Easy," says the girl, and Blue fumes silently as he reaches forward to turn off the console.
 "I dunno why you're still playing this anyway.
 My dad and I beat it forever ago.
 Morph Revenge III has way more fighters and better graphics, and the blood doesn't look all blocky like that.
 You two can come over and play it sometime if you want!
 Devil Drill has three new moves and a gross new Morph Mode attack, too, although she's nowhere near as awesome as Tank, the new blastoise guy..."

 She heads out the door, rattling off the list of new characters and new combos in between questions about what kinds of tea Blue's sister has downstairs.
-Red, following close behind, says he doesn't know but can she teach him those combos if he comes by tomorrow?
+Red, following close behind, says he doesn't know about the tea but can she teach him those combos if he comes by tomorrow?
 Blue stays where he is and yanks the cartridge out of the system.
 He glares at the characters on the worn sticker, then tosses the game into a corner when he can't look at Reach's smug face any longer.

 Morph Revenge II is Blue's least favorite game.